This declaration sets out the current position as at December 2017.

 - Commission organisations which provide services which have safeguarding systems in place which reflect Section 11 of the Children Act 2004 encompassing; clear, accessible policies and procedures, safer recruitment, training and governance systems.

-NHS Kernow works in partnership and is an executive member of the Cornwall and Isles of Scilly Safeguarding Children Partnership (CIOSSCP) and its subgroups.
+NHS Kernow works in partnership and is an executive member of the Our Safeguarding Children Partnership for Cornwall and the Isles of Scilly and its sub-groups.

 Annual reports on the Safeguarding Children and Children Looked After arrangements are submitted to the NHS Kernow Clinical Commissioning Group’s Quality and Performance Group.
 The designated professionals for safeguarding and looked after children provide supervision to the Named safeguarding professionals for the providers.
 A designated Doctor and Designated Nurse for LAC and a Named Doctor for child death overview are in post.